carboclan/pm/whitepaper/hashrate-derivative-en.md

 ## 3. Smart Contract Stack

-Synthetic Mining Contract token issuance, trading, on-chain collateralization, and settlement are executed via smart contracts enforced by ethereum blockchain consensus.
+Synthetic PoW Mining Contract token issuance, trading, on-chain collateralization, and settlement are executed via smart contracts enforced by ethereum blockchain consensus.
 Trust is minimized in the process, which lowers the entry barrier for trading and improves liquidity.

 ### 3.1 Tokenization Layer